gyorilab/emmaa/doc/reports/askee_month1_report.rst

 (see https://emmaa.indra.bio/dashboard/covid19?tab=tests&test_corpus=covid19_mitre_tests).
 The set of applied tests (i.e., observations) went up from 1,839 to 2,641, and the number of explanatory paths found by EMMAA went up from 1,643 to 2,398.
-In other words, we not produce explanations for an additional 755 drug-virus relationships.
+In other words, we now produce explanations for an additional 755 drug-virus relationships.

 With the UW team, we made technical specifications for how INDRA/EMMAA